NeogitOrg/neogit/README.md

 ## Installation

-**NOTE**: We depend on [plenary.nvim](https://github.com/nvim-lua/plenary.nvim), so to use this plugin, you will additionally need to require `nvim-lua/plenary.nvim` using your plugin manager of choice, before requiring this plugin.
+**NOTE**: We depend on [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) and [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), so to use this plugin, you will additionally need to require `nvim-lua/plenary.nvim` and `nvim-telescope/telescope.nvim` using your plugin manager of choice, before requiring this plugin.

 | Plugin Manager                                       | Command                                                                        |
 |------------------------------------------------------|--------------------------------------------------------------------------------|